All Collections

 6. Match Process

-6.1 Match Day Protocols
+6.1 Game Day Protocol

 Failing to show up during the expected match time or within the thirty (30) minute grace period after will result in a forfeit.
-Adult sponsors will be required to use the match page’s “Queue System” if their opponent is shown as ‘TBD’ in order to find their opponent for the day.

 6.2 Pre-Match Setup